 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased Chinese herbal medicines (Chm) in a licensed Chm retailer and decocted the Chm by herself.
-The patient developed symptoms including nausea, diarrhea, mouth and limb numbness after consumption of the herbal broth.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased Chinese medicines in a licensed retailer of Chinese herbal medicines and decocted the Chinese medicines by herself.
+The patient developed symptoms including limb numbness and dizziness after consumption of the herbal broth.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
-Laboratory results from HA showed aconitum alkaloids in the patient's urine sample.
+Laboratory results from HA showed aconitum alkaloids in the patient's herbal remnant and urine samples.
 Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloids.
-The suspected contributing factors for this poisoning event are consumption of Chm without instruction of CMP and overdose of processed Radix Aconiti Lateralis.
+The suspected contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP and inadequate decoction of the processed Radix Aconiti Lateralis.